dmjio/s3-signer/README.md

     SHA1 is a different story.
 Collisions can be found, but there is no known way to apply those to HMAC-SHA1.
   * For the curious [SHA-1 is broken](https://www.schneier.com/blog/archives/2005/02/sha1_broken.html)
-  * For the insecure (Scheiner quote from same article above)
+  * For the insecure (Schneier quote from same article above)

 > This attack builds on previous attacks on SHA-0 and SHA-1, and is
 > a major, major cryptanalytic result.
 It pretty much puts a bullet